1.1 DEFINITIONS AND AMENDMENTS

 .2 ALLIANCE House League teams are not required to abide by HC, OHF or ALLIANCE residency regulations but may under ALLIANCE member association policies and procedures.

-.3 Policies can only be amended at any time with Council and Executive
+.3 Policies can only be amended at any time with Council and Executive Committee approval.

 .1 All players shall be registered with the ALLIANCE on ALLIANCE electronically approved rosters.
 These rosters must be submitted by the association registrar to the ALLIANCE office registrar by December 1st of the playing season for ALLIANCE approval.
 Failure to do so may result in teams being deemed ineligible for sanctioned tournaments and the ALLIANCE House League Championships.